dh3968mlq/historicaldate/README.md

 *   2003
 *   circa 1483 earliest 1483

-The parser converts these to a *HDate()* object, which stores the earliest possible, latest possible and an approximate midpoint date corresponding to the original string. these dates are stored as:
+The parser converts these to a *HDate()* object, which stores the earliest possible, latest possible and an approximate midpoint date corresponding to the original string.
+These dates are stored as:

 1. Ordinals.
 These correspond to Python *datetime* ordinals for AD dates, extended backwards to non-positive values for BC dates.
 1. Python *datetime.date*, for AD dates only.